zuplo/docs/docs/articles/log-export.md

 1. The credentials to your storage account - typically something like an access key and secret.
-2. The url of the storage account
+2. The URL of the storage account

 Note, the storage account that you provide to us only needs permission to write files.
 We don't need to list or delete buckets or objects.
 If you would like to